You are here

 Grand Queyras

-Le Grand Queyras (Molines-en-Queyras) en costume hivernal
+Grand Queyras (Molines-en-Queyras) in winter costume

 The Grand Queyras is climbed from Molines-en-Queyras on the route to Col Agnel.
 Leave your car at Pont de l’Ariane above Fontgillarde.
 The climb (1,050m) is considerable and the path almost non-existent.
 For experienced climbers only.